abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/buildkite/installation.md

 A default buildkite-agent.cfg has been created for you in /root/.buildkite-agent

 Don't forget to update the config with your agent token!
-You can find it token on your "Agents" page in Buildkite
+You can find the token on your "Agents" page in Buildkite

 Successfully installed to /root/.buildkite-agent